adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 <span epub:type="pagebreak" id="page29" title="29"/>

-## A Preface for a Tale I Have Never Told
+## A Preface for a Tale I have never told

 | <span style="font-variant:small-caps;">Herein</span> is nought of windy citadels
 | Where proud kings dwell, that with an iron hand